The Handmaid's Tale: Ofglen

-Ofglen is a neighbour of Offred's and a fellow Handmaid.
-She is partnered with Offred to do the daily shopping.
-Handmaids are never alone and are expected to police each other's behaviour.
+Ofglen is a neighbor partnered with Offred to do the daily shopping; Handmaids are never alone and are expected to police each other's behavior.
 Ofglen is a secret member of the Mayday resistance.
 In contrast to Offred, she is daring.
 She knocks out a Mayday spy who is to be tortured and killed in order to save him the pain of a violent death.
-Offred is told that when Ofglen vanishes, it is because she has committed suicide before the government can take her into custody due to her membership in the resistance, possibly to avoid giving away any information.

-A new Handmaid, also called Ofglen, takes Ofglen's place, and is assigned as Offred's shopping partner.
-She threatens Offred against any thought of resistance.
+Offred is told that when Ofglen vanishes, it is because she has committed suicide before the government can take her into custody due to her membership in the resistance.
+A new Handmaid takes Ofglen's place and threatens Offred against any thought of resistance.
 However, she breaks protocol by telling her what happened to the previous Ofglen.

 Nick

 Nick is the Commander's chauffeur, who lives above the garage.
-Right from the start, Nick comes across as a daring character as he smokes and tries to engage with Offred, both forbidden activities.
+Nick is a daring character as he smokes and tries to engage with Offred, both forbidden activities.
 By Serena Joy's arrangement, he and Offred start a sexual relationship to increase her chance of getting pregnant.
-If she were unable to bear the Commander a child, she would be declared sterile and shipped to the ecological wastelands of the Colonies.
+If she were unable to bear the Commander a child, she would be declared sterile and shipped to the Colonies.
 Offred begins to develop feelings for him.
 Nick is an ambiguous character, and Offred does not know if he is a party loyalist or part of the resistance, though he identifies himself as the latter.
-The epilogue suggests that he really was part of the resistance, and aided Offred in escaping the Commander's house.
+The epilogue suggests that he was part of the resistance, and aided Offred in escaping the Commander's house.

 Moira

 Moira has been a close friend of Offred's since college.
-In the novel, their relationship represents a female friendship that the Republic of Gilead tries to block.
-A lesbian, she has resisted the homophobia of Gileadean society.
+A lesbian, she is subjected to the homophobia of Gileadean society.
 Moira is taken to be a Handmaid soon after Offred.
 She finds the life of a Handmaid unbearably oppressive and risks engaging with the guards just to defy the system.
 She escapes by stealing an Aunt's pass and clothes, but Offred later finds her working as a sex slave in a party-run brothel.
 She was caught and chose the brothel rather than to be sent to the Colonies.
-Moira exemplifies defiance against Gilead by rejecting every value that is forced onto the citizens.